CodeWringer/ambersteel/documents/en/ruleset/gm-guide.md

       - [Gather Feedback](#gather-feedback)

 ## The Role Of A Game Master
 As the **GM**, you are the one person at the table playing a different game than the others.
-Instead of controlling a single character in a given world, you control the entire world and determine what the characters within it get to do.
+Instead of controlling a single character in a given world, you are in control of the world itself and determine what the characters within it get to do.

 You're the one who decides on the tone of the world.
 Is it grimdark?
 Or perhaps heroic, instead?
+You should be clear about this, before you even interview your first player.

 What adventure(s) will the players be engaging in?
 Murder mystery?
 Grand strategy?
 A heist?
 Perhaps nothing quite so specific.
 Perhaps you'll simply present them with a mix of adventures and see which one they pick.
-You should be clear about this, before you even interview your first player.

 You're also the one who organizes everything.
 On what days are your play sessions going to be on?
 What time?
 What do you do, if someone can't make it?
-Do you play without them or do you have boardgames at the read for such an occasion?
+Do you play without them or do you have boardgames at the ready for such an occasion?

 Who will get to be at your table and play in your game?
 You'll have to decide on that, too.
 You may involve your players in the process of judging the fitness of potential candidates, but ultimately, the final say lies with you.